zerogvt/zerogvt.github.io/_posts/2020-11-06-An-Easy-Way-To-Record-Resources-For-Unit-Tests.md

     RECORD = os.getenv("RECORD_TESTS")

-Assuming that your CICD engineer (which is probably you wearing the CICD hat) has a good overview of the env vars that live in his pipeline we can assume that the conspicuous variable `RECORD_TESTS` won't be set there.
+Assuming that your CI engineer (which is probably you wearing your CI hat) has a good overview of the env vars that live in his pipeline, we can assume that the conspicuous variable `RECORD_TESTS` won't be set there or at least it won't be set by accident.

 Now.
-Coming back to the initial senario of you making an intentional change to your function you can run your tests once with that env var set -thus recording the new outputs- and then rerun your tests to make sure everything looks good.
+Coming back to the initial senario of you making an intentional change to your function you can then run your tests once with `RECORD_TESTS` env var set -thus recording the new outputs- and then rerun your tests to make sure everything looks good.

     $> RECORD_TESTS=yes pytest
     $> pytest